recommenders-team/recommenders/tests/README.md

 For more information, see a [quick introduction to unit, smoke and integration tests](https://miguelgfierro.com/blog/2018/a-beginners-guide-to-python-testing/).
 To manually execute the unit tests in the different environments, first **make sure you are in the correct environment as described in the [SETUP.md](../SETUP.md)**.

 AzureML is also used to run the existing unit, smoke and integration tests as-is.
+AzureML benefits include managing the compute environment by automatically turning it on/off, scaling, automatic logging of artifacts from test runs and more.
 Azure DevOps is used as a control plane to provide information to scripts to configure and run the tests as-is on AzureML.
 A separate set of pipelines was created to run the tests on AzureML and parameters to configure AzureML are defined in the pipeline yml files.
 There are two scripts used with each pipeline:
 * submit_azureml_pytest.py - this script uses parameters in the pipeline yml to set up the AzureML environment for testing using the AzureML SDK .
 * run_pytest.py - this script uses pytest to run tests on utilities or runs papermill to execute tests on notebooks.
 This script runs in an AzureML workspace with the environment created by the script above.
 The same tests and testmarkers are used as described below.